sourcetoad / logger

 - What IP was responsible for these changes?

 This plugin is additionally very slim, which makes installation more difficult than a regular plugin.
 This is because it is expected for perhaps legal reasons, that these logs may not be allowed to be removed for years.
-This means that the method for storage must be efficient, unlike other packages which may specialize in auditing/logging but bloat database with information.
+This means that the method for storage must be efficient, unlike other packages which may specialize in auditing/logging, but bloat the database with information.

 Laravel